amattu2/CARFAX-Wrapper/README.md

 ### writeAll
 #### Usage
 Write an array of repair orders to the report file.
+This is an efficient wrapper to the `write()` method, and maintains a file handle at all times.
+If you are able to write a multitude of Repair Orders at a single time, use this.
+Please Note: **This function DOES NOT validate field values.
+It only writes what was provided.** Your implementation of the class will need to validate Repair Order field values. **This ONLY ensures that the field is present in the array.**

 ```PHP
 $successes = $wrapper->writeAll(